Anisotropic superconducting spin transport at magnetic interfaces

-In this Letter, we investigate anisotropic superconducting spin transport at the magnetic interfaces of hybrid systems composed of $p$-wave SC/FI thin films theoretically, as illustrated in Fig. \ref{fig_system} (a).
-The FMR frequency and linewidth are both modulated because of the spin transfer occurring at the interface.
-Figure. \ref{fig_system} (b) shows a schematic image of the spin-triplet Cooper pairs for the chiral and helical $p$-wave SCs considered in this work.
-Using the nonequilibrium Green’s function method, we formulate the FMR modulations due to the back action of the spin-triplet transport process systematically.
-The frequency shift and the enhanced Gilbert damping are both described in a unified manner.
+Using the nonequilibrium Green's function method, we formulate the FMR modulations due to the back action of the spin-triplet transport process systematically.
+The main advantage of using the nonequilibrium Green's function is dealing with both a spectral function and a nonequilibrium distribution function.
+Indeed, the interface spin current is given by the expression using the nonequilibrium distribution function, which shows that the interface spin current by the spin pumping and the enhanced Gilbert damping are proportional to each other.
+Furthermore, as an advantage of field theoretical treatment, the frequency shift and the enhanced Gilbert damping are both described in a unified manner.
 Additionally, it is shown that the symmetry of the spin-triplet pairs can be extracted from the FMR modulations.
 The results presented here offer a pathway toward development of anisotropic superconducting spintronics.